skhiggins/ra_guide/README.md

 #### **Open-ended and multiple-choice with** **_other_** **option questions**

 HFCs produce an output file that gathers open-ended and _other_ responses but you are encouraged to create your own versions.
 The objective of these files are to make easier to review all responses aiming to categorize them facilitating data analysis.
+Note that you must review ***all*** the responses.

 **(1) Multiple-choice with _other_ option:**